20 Best Things To Do in Phuket: Skip the Tourist Traps

 Where to Stay in Phuket

-• Mid-Range - Casa Blanca Boutique Hotel – SHA Plus (Old Town) - A charming boutique hotel set inside a restored Sino-Portuguese building, offering stylish rooms, a small pool and an unbeatable central location.
+• Mid-Range - Casa Blanca Boutique Hotel - SHA Plus (Old Town) - Set inside a restored Sino-Portuguese building, Casa Blanca offers stylish rooms, a small pool and a super convenient location in the heart of the Old Town.

-Phuket has a classic tropical climate with two distinct seasons, and the best time to visit depends on the type of trip you’re after.
-The most reliable weather runs from December to March, when clear skies, calm seas and warm days create perfect conditions for beach time, boat tours and island-hopping.
-This is peak season, so expect busier beaches, higher hotel rates and a lively atmosphere across the island.
+Phuket is a tropical destination with two main seasons.
+The best time to visit really depends on the type of trip you’re after.
+The most reliable weather - think clear skies, calm seas and warm days - runs from December to March.
+This is peak season, so the beaches and boat tours can get very busy.
+But if you don’t mind the lively atmosphere, it’s a great time to go.

 Things To Do in Phuket - Phang Nga Bay Longtail Trip